Physicality / Terrain

 While the urban population of the world is fighting over open spaces for public use, Indian villages from the likes of Rotwada, Jaipur stand tall as a great example of community service and individual participation.
 We take you on a journey to the Rotwada village of Rajasthan, in the outskirts of Jaipur.

 What do we give?

-A day of hearty labor at the Gaushala that gives you a feeling of accomplishment when one relishes the fruit of their own labor.
+A day of hearty labour at the Gaushala that gives you a feeling of accomplishment when one relishes the fruit of their own labour.